According to figures from the National Institute on Aging, eighty percent of all senior falls at home happen in the bathroom1.

 The best place to have these items is in the shower itself.
 Place bottles on storage racks or shelves in the shower.
 You can even hand a towel from a towel rack that is out of the water’s path.

-There are all kinds of bathroom accessories available for seniors to help with this.
+All kinds of bathroom accessories are available for seniors to help with this.

 13. Do Not Shower If You Are Home Alone